-How Companies Calculate the Best Home Insurance Rates
+How Companies Calculate the Home Insurance Rates

-What decides the rates for home insurance?
+What decides the rates for homeowners insurance?
 One of the biggest factors is whether or not a tenant or homeowner will file a claim.
 This is the risk to the insurer.
-To determine what your individual risk is for filing a claim, the insurer will take a look at any past home insurance claims you submitted.
+To determine what your individual risk is for filing a claim, the insurer will take a look at any past homeowners insurance claims you submitted.
 They’ll also look at any previous claims taken out in relation to the property and your credit score.

 If there’s more than one claim related to wind storms, weather damage or a fire due to faulty electrical work at the same property, this will hike your rate.
 Insurners may be there to pay out your claim, but they’re also here to bring money in.
 If they decide to insure a home that has had more than one claim in the past 3 to 7 years, it can push your insurance premium up a tier or two.
 This includes if the previous owner filed a claim at the property.
 Additionally, the number of past claims dictates your eligibility for homeowner’s insurance.

-Other factors that impact the best home insurance premiums include the building material availability, crime rate, and the neighborhood.
+Other factors that impact the homeowners insurance premiums include the building material availability, crime rate, and the neighborhood.
 Coverage options like added riders for jewelry, wine, or art, deductibles, and the amount of coverage you want all factor into your final price.
 Things like your roof type, building construction, heating type, age of the home, condition of the home, swimming pool, security systems, extensions, trampoline, and your home’s proximity to the coast play a role.

 If you don’t maintain your home, this increases the insurer’s chances that they’ll have to pay out on a damage claim sooner or later.
 If you have a dog or cat, this can drive up the cost.
 This is especially true if you have larger dogs or specific breeds like pit bulls.

-The Best Home Insurance Policy List
+The Home Insurance Policy List

-Basic building insurance on your best home insurance policy covers the brick-and-mortar structure of your home.
+Basic building insurance on your homeowners insurance policy covers the brick-and-mortar structure of your home.
 It includes damages against unexpected events like flooding, fires, or weather events.
 Most mortgage companies require you to have building insurance coverage before they’ll lend to you.
 They require this because the lender’s loan is a long-term investment in the property itself.
 Without coverage, the lender could lose out on a lot of money if something were to happen to the home.